blafleur-texonmidstream/BlazorAltcha/README.md

 # BlazorAltcha
-Example of using Altcha with blazor server
+Example of using Altcha with blazor interactive server and self validating Altcha tokens.